Introduction to Business Writing Skills

 The criteria for effective business writing is a five-step planning process.
 That we’ll walk through and you can adapt to your own needs.
 The components of the first draft include openings, closings, and lists.
 The agenda for part 2 includes active language, specific language, and plain English.

 By eliminating clutter by considering sentence structure, punctuation, and grammar, and editing and proofreading your writing by focusing on all of these components, you can improve your professional image and get more done in less time.

 Let’s start with the criteria for professional writing in everything that you write.
 It’s important to state the main point clearly at the beginning of your message.
 Unlike, academic writing the main point always goes first in business writing.

 Why readers don’t come back to you immediately with questions?
 You haven’t considered originally using active, precise language in print, plain English, and using correct grammar, punctuation, and spelling in part 1 of this section.

 We’re going to talk about these criteria in more detail, we’ll walk through a five-step planning process, and then we’ll get into our first draft, openings, closings, and lists.

 Writing a Plan

-Let’s start with writing a plan, developing a plan in five steps.
+Let’s start with writing a plan, and developing a plan in five steps.
 This is a chart we took from some research that was conducted after interviews with professional writers.
-The question was how much, how do you allocate your time when you’re writing something important.
+The question was how much, how do you allocate your time when you’re writing something important?
 The answer we got is here:

 - 5% Time Thinking about our Readers = Understanding our audience,